 What does a care worker do?

-- spending time getting to know clients and understanding their wishes and needs
+- getting to know clients and their interests and needs

-- supporting clients to manage their money, pay bills and write letters
+- helping clients manage their budget, pay bills and write letters

 - working with other health and social care professionals to provide individual care and development plans